 However high a standard of care you receive, your body will need to heal after surgery and orthopaedic surgery is no exception; in fact, often it can take longer as the surgery tends to be more open and invasive.
-You can help this process by following the guidelines given to you by your specialist, looking after yourself and doing the exercises that you have been given, but there are many other factors too.
+You can help this process by following the guidelines given to you by your specialist, looking after yourself and doing the exercises that you have been given.

 How long will it take to recover?

 This will depend hugely on your age, your overall health and risk factors such as your diet and how much exercise you do.
 If you eat healthily, don’t smoke and exercise regularly you should recover more quickly than if you smoke and do not exercise.
-Generally speaking, as you get older your body recovers more slowly.
-You may by fully recovered in four to six weeks, but more complicated surgery can take three months to recover from.
+As you get older your body recovers more slowly.
+You may be fully recovered in four to six weeks, but more complicated surgery can take three months to recover from.
 Every case is different, but your specialist will be able to give you a rough idea.

-Below is a video on Anterior Cruciate Ligament Reconstruction performed by Mr Chan Jeer one week after surgery.
+Below is a video of an Anterior Cruciate Ligament Reconstruction performed by Mr Chan Jeer one week after surgery.